I Don’t Care If My Kids Are Naughty Or Nice—Christmas Is Unconditional In Our House

 I don’t think it is necessarily wrong to use Christmas to encourage good behaviour.
 I don’t think it’s harmful, or that believing they need to behave well to get on the Nice List will cause lasting stress or pathology to a child.
 I sincerely do not judge parents who do this (and I judge everything).
 It just isn’t for me and my family.

 There are so few things in this world that are unconditionally joyful, and I want my children to know that it will be there for them, period, in some form.

-When asked by a mall Santa what he would like for Christmas this year, my 8-year-old said, “A nice Christmas with my family.”
+When once asked by a mall Santa what he would like for Christmas my son said, “A nice Christmas with my family.”
 He gets it.
 It isn’t about presents, it isn’t about being good.
 It’s about unconditional love.